Levy-Khintchine random matrices and the Poisson weighted infinite skeleton tree: Proofs of the main results

 Lemma 2.1 in \cite{benarous2008spectrum} says the following variant of the Dudley distance gives a topology which is compatible with weak convergence: \be d_1(\mu,\nu):=\sup_{\|f\|_{\LL}\le 1, f\uparrow}\lb\int f \,d\mu-\int f\,d\nu\rb. \ee Moreover, Lidskii's estimate (see Eq.
 8 in \cite{benarous2008spectrum}) implies \be d_1(\mu_{\cc_n},\mu_{\tau\cc_n})\le \frac{\text{rank}(\cc_n-\tau\cc_n)}{n}. \ee

 \begin{proof}[Proof of Theorems \ref{thm:main} and \ref{thm:main2}] Let us first state some simplifications for the task of showing that the LSD exists as a weak limit, almost surely.

-First of all, by the Borel-Cantelli lemma and Lemma \ref{lem:com}, it is enough to show weak convergence in expectation of $\(\E\Spec_{\cc_n}\)_{n\in\N}$ to $\E\Spec_{\cc_\infty}$.
-Next, by exchangeability, it is enough to show weak convergence in expectation of the spectral measures associated to the basis vector $e_1$.
+First of all, by the Borel-Cantelli lemma and Lemma \ref{lem:com}, it is enough to show weak convergence of $\(\E\Spec_{\cc_n}\)_{n\in\N}$ to $\E\Spec_{\cc_\infty}$.
+Next, by exchangeability, it is enough to show weak convergence of the expected spectral measures associated to the basis vector $e_1$.
 Finally, by Lemma \ref{lem:2.4.4}, it is equivalent to show convergence of the \CS\ transforms of these expected spectral measures for each $z\in\C_+$ (the limit will be a probability measure since it is the spectral measure associated to a unit vector).

 Choose a \LK\ ensemble $\(\cc_n\)_{n\in\N}$ and let $\(\tau_m\)_{m\in\N}$ be a sequence of positive truncation levels which go to infinity.
 For each truncation level $\tau_m$, consider a new sequence of matrices $\(\tau_m\cc_n\)_{n\in\N}$ given by \eqref{truncated matrices}.
 Recalling our choice of $h_n$ from Section \ref{replacement}, we also consider their modifications $\(\tau_m\cc_n^\sigma\)_{n\in\N}$ (truncation occurs before modification).